 Strange and dreadful wonder!
 How art Thou now hidden in the earth, O Word of God?

 Let my tongue speak of Thy words: for all Thy commandments are righteousness.

-Joseph once fled with Thee, O Saviour, and now another Joseph buries Thee.
+Joseph once fled with Thee, O Savior, and now another Joseph buries Thee.

 Let Thine hand be near to save me: for I have chosen Thy commandments.

-Thine all-holy Mother weeps for Thee lamenting, O my Saviour, at Thy death.
+Thine all-holy Mother weeps for Thee lamenting, O my Savior, at Thy death.